google/cel-java/codelab/README.md

 > [!TIP]
 > Best practice: Declare overload ids according to their types and function names. e.g. targetType_func_argType_argType.
 In the case where argType is a type param, use a descriptive name instead of the simple type name.

+## Building Protos

+CEL can also build protobuf messages for any message type compiled into the application.